 Because of three reasons: we are faster, cheaper, and better at defense than a single full-time CISO.

 We help companies establish a proper password and access management.
 Password reuse will stop being an issue, you will know who has access and why.
 Hackers will no longer be able to steal and guess employee passwords.

 Our Virtual CISO services will help you establish mitigation controls for 17 types of cyber attacks: account compromise, unauthorized access, ransomware, network intrusions, malware infections, sabotage, security policy violations, and more.

 Getting access to a corporate account may grant a hacker access to all internal systems.
-We protect our customers by implementing secure authentication, ensuring the integrity and confidentiality of your communications.
+We will implement secure authentication, ensuring the integrity and confidentiality of your communications.

 Software development should be a rapid, efficient, and secure process.
-With our virtual CISO services we help you integrate security into the design, development, testing, integration, and deployment of your code.
+Our virtual CISO services will help you integrate security into the design, development, testing, integration, and deployment of your code.

 Antivirus is just one of the 12 controls we implement to defend endpoints from advanced hacking attacks.
 We prevent the exploitation of these devices via malicious documents, scripts, 0day vulnerabilities, and more.

 We will help you transform your IT infrastructure security by implementing Server & Network Device Hardening, Desktop Hardening, Network & Web Service security, Data Security, Backups, and more!

 Every Information Security Program we build and execute for our clients is different.
 Their teams, infrastructure, applications used, and business objectives are unique, and we often expand our services to serve them better.

 Reputation damage and revenue loss can have severe implications for your business.
 Please don’t leave it up to chance and expose your company to a security breach.